Applelo/Better-Admin-Users-Search/readme.txt

 = Credits =

-* CMB2 Team for their incredible framework to create easily an settings screen
+* CMB2 Team
 * pokbot for the cmb-field-select2 add-on for CMB2
-* All people do an incredible jobs with grunt packages
+* WP Pot Team
+* 10up for the Wordpress Github Actions

 == Screenshots ==